 Research Opportunities Week (ROW)

 Since 2013, the TUM Talent Factory regularly organises the Research Opportunities Week.
 Doctoral students in their final year and young postdocs from abroad can apply to get to know TUM for a week.
 During the event, you can exchange ideas with professors, get an overview of the research landscape in Germany and funding opportunities for postdocs, and then apply for the TUM University Foundation Fellowship.
-The TUM Talent Factory is currently planning a digital ROW for 2021.
-Details will be announced on the central ROW website in early 2021.
+The TUM Talent Factory is organizing a virtual ROW in April 2021.

-The TUM Talent Factory coordinates the application and selection process of the TUM University Foundation Fellowships and supports the fellows once they have started their fellowship.
-Until now, 131 fellowships have been awarded, an overview of all current and future fellows can be found here.
+The TUM Talent Factory coordinates the application and selection process of the TUM Global Postdoc Fellowships and supports the fellows once they have started their fellowship.
+Until now, 131 TUM University Foundation Fellowships have been awarded, an overview of all current and future fellows can be found here.
 Among other things, the Fellows are supported to apply for third-party funding to extend their research stay at TUM.

 Coordination and support for applicants of the EuroTechPostdoc Programme

 With the EuroTech Postdoc Programme , successful applicants can spend 2 years at TUM and the other EuroTech universities.
-Currently, postdocs can apply until 25 February 2021.
+The next call will open towards the end of 2021.

 Since 2007, the Technische Universität München has been awarding young researchers holding the title of "TUM Junior Fellow" who have obtained independent third-party-funded junior research groups such as Emmy Noether groups (DFG) or BMBF Junior Research Groups in highly competitive programmes.